phlogisticfugu/bradito.me-site/src/content/0001-llm-map.md

 I used two LLMs: [Github Copilot](https://github.com/features/copilot) and the OpenAI ChatGPT Code Interpreter.
 I found that the best way to use their strengths and avoid their weaknesses was to do the following:

-- Ask ChatGPT how to implement a given step (giving it the current code each time) using technical language, then implement ChatGPT's code changes in Visual Studio Code
+- Ask ChatGPT how to implement a given step (giving it the current code each time) using technical language.
+Then implement ChatGPT's code changes in Visual Studio Code
 - Use Copilot autocomplete to assist in refactors and tweaking the visualization - while of course only using sensible code suggestions made by Copilot
-- Implement many small steps.
+- Take many small steps, evaluating the visualization along the way.
 At each step use Google (still useful) to understand the code being suggested by ChatGPT.
 This kept each change I made "stable" and permitted "continuous refactoring" as part of keeping the code clean and easily interpretable by the next round of ChatGPT changes.
 Also, on a few occasions, ChatGPT output code that ended up implementing a bug, and having clean code helped me to debug those issues.

 The result is a visualization that implements a [D3.js force simulation](https://d3js.org/d3-force/simulation) to move nodes representing each model into the right location on the visualization according to the rules (forces) specified in the code.
 I also implemented colors for each publisher, larger nodes corresponding to larger numbers of citations, wider links to represent major branches, links to source materials about a given model, and hover tooltip information for each node.